 One of the most important documents many people want to have list their correct sex is their birth record.

 The Minnesota Department of Health (MDH) is responsible for making the corrections to birth records.
 MDH has an administrative process available for amending birth records, including items such as name and sex.
 Individuals seeking to change information listed on their record should download and complete the amendment-application form, enclose needed supporting documentation, and mail with the administrative fee to MDH (address on form).
+Download an MDH fact sheet here.

 Changing Sex on a Birth Record